TheDarkCode/AngularAzureSearch/README.md

 ####Current Version: Build 12, 11/20/2015
 #####Status:
   - WebRole is in transition to full utilization of dlFramework.
   - WebAPI is fully working for Trails data.
-(0 Errors, 0 Warnings)
+(0 Errors, 0 Warnings) Currently in transition to add hash partitioning sample.
   - DataIndexer is set to Trails data schema.

 ######Current To Do List: